VIVVI - Everything Will Be Okay

 Filming these campfire scenes was annoying because it was 20 degrees out (Fahrenheit) and the last place I wanted to be was my garage.
 I did the takes anyway since I was crushed under a heavy April 2015 deadline.
 (I had only started working on it in the January before.)

-My younger sister made it out of an old hand truck and a spare set of dolly wheels.
+My sister made it out of an old hand truck and a spare set of dolly wheels.
 Even with such a smooth ride though, propelling the boat with only a stick was very hard, as you can probably notice by the first few seconds of the movie.

 Here are some of the fake logos I made that appear on the documents.
-(I would show all of them, but once again, that would spoil the movie.)

 Looking back on this movie as a whole, I find it decent, but not absolutely perfect.
 The biggest issue is how slowly things move, how a lot of the scenes are unnecessary, and how dumb the ending is, but The Glorious Adventures of Captain Maxwell still holds up through all the toil and tears I went to filming it (and wrestling with the footage in Sony Vegas and Zamzar Converter.)